 The total cost of dispute resolution or claim settlement includes the cost of an expert’s services.
-Incorporating these costs into a party’s total costs is essential to good management.
-It helps to have some understanding of the nature and methods of expert investigation and how these costs develop - to know something about the services you’re buying.
+Properly incorporating these costs into a party’s total costs is essential to good management.
+This requires knowing something about the services you’re buying – the nature and methods of forensic investigation and how these costs develop.

 Principles are needed to guide a party managing these costs.
 I concluded this after noticing that experts were sometimes retained months after a dispute arose or a claim made, occasionally years after.

 I also noticed that an investigation was sometimes stopped when the cost of the expert’s services exceeded the budget set by the party involved – a budget with a technical component set by a non-technical person.
-I couldn’t help but wonder if the dispute resolution or claim settlement was sometimes compromised as a result.
+I couldn’t help but wonder if the dispute resolution or claim settlement, and the injured parties interests, were sometimes compromised as a result.

 I identified the following seven (7) principles to help the parties to a dispute or claim manage their costs.
 There is a comment on each.
 I say identified because the principles have always existed but sometimes overlooked.

 PRINCIPLES 1, 2 and 3 are fundamental to cost management.
 You can’t go wrong if you follow these three.

 (There are also good reads in the References as cited in the Comments)